mia-platform/documentation/docs/marketplace/add_to_marketplace/declarative_marketplace.md

 ![Inventory-System](img/inventory_system.png)

-Users of the Console can create and add this plugin in the Console Projects.
+Console users can create and add this plugin to their Console projects.

 ### Item Deletion